darinz/ML/01_linear_models/01_linear_regression/code/README.md

 11. The mathematical foundation of normal equations
 12. How matrix derivatives enable analytical solutions
 13. Computational trade-offs between different optimization approaches
+14. The probabilistic justification for least squares regression
+15. When linear model assumptions are valid and when they fail
+16. How different noise distributions affect model performance

 ## Notes